realAleksha/kotli/docs/engine/template_overview.md

 Each `file rule` requires implementing only one method, `doApply`.
 This method is called during the final stage of the generation phase.

-:::tip
+:::tip[&nbsp;]
 FileRule is not bound to a file it modifies.
 :::

-:::info
+:::info[&nbsp;]
 It is possible to implement any rule with any underlying template engine to process the input file.
 :::

-:::warning
+:::warning[&nbsp;]
 The engine allows applying different rules to the same file.
 In such cases, each subsequent rule will operate with the modified version of the file.
 :::

 ## Examples

-Before delving deep into the details, it is recommended to check how existing templates look.
+It is recommended to check how existing templates look for a better understanding of the engine concept.
 Here are some examples:

 1. Android Compose Application - https://github.com/kotlitecture/template-android-compose
 2. Spring Boot Application - https://github.com/kotlitecture/template-backend-spring-boot